pums974/install-saturne/README.md

 and PREFIX is the path where you want to install saturne (default : pwd)

+To have more info :

+    > install.sh -h
+    use -p PATH to specify the prefix of installation (default : pwd) -m MACHINE to specify the machine, Where MACHINE is one of LOCAL (default)
+           ADA
+           CURIE
+           HULK
+           MC2P
+        -g to enable the GUI
+        -v to specify the version of code_saturne to install -h this menu

 Adaptation of the automatic process
 -----------------------------------
 If you want to select the package you want to use/install,